Harry Hall betting profile: Sony Open in Hawaii - PGA TOUR

 - He has an average of -0.140 Strokes Gained: Approach the Green in his past five tournaments.

-- He has an average of 0.420 Strokes Gained: Around-the-Green in his past five tournaments.
+- Hall has an average of 0.420 Strokes Gained: Around-the-Green in his past five tournaments.

-- Hall has an average of 1.016 Strokes Gained: Putting in his past five tournaments.
+- He has an average of 1.016 Strokes Gained: Putting in his past five tournaments.

-- He has averaged 1.033 Strokes Gained: Total in his past five tournaments.
+- Hall has averaged 1.033 Strokes Gained: Total in his past five tournaments.

 Hall's Strokes Gained rankings